 - Government worker (State Department, Foreign Service, Department of Defense, Department of Agriculture)

 BJU’s Career Services office helps both students and alumni through career advising, resume preparation, job search assistance, recruitment conferences and more.

 In addition, over 60 businesses and 150 Christian schools, mission boards and other Christian organizations come on campus to recruit students through on-campus interviews and job/ministry fairs.

 Practical experience, especially in a language, is essential.
 That is why BJU’s French faculty encourage your involvement with native speakers, both at BJU and abroad.
 These opportunities will help you better understand spoken French and, in turn, help you better communicate with others.

 University Language Association

-The University Language Association is a student-run organization that brings in Spanish speakers from various countries and occupations to give you opportunities to see the connections between Spanish and future careers.
+The University Language Association is a student-run organization that brings in speakers from various countries and occupations to give you opportunities to see the connections between language and future careers.
 You’ll also learn about needs in Christian ministries around the world so you can give of yourself through prayer and other means for the glory of God.